Vietnam.vn - Nền tảng quảng bá Việt Nam

 The "Empire" expands

 Starlink has so far focused primarily on the business-to-business (B2B) segment.
-Its corporate customers include Royal Caribbean Group, the US cruise line, and Zipair Tokyo, a Japanese low-cost airline.
+Its corporate customers include the Royal Caribbean Group, the US cruise line, and Zipair Tokyo, the Japanese low-cost airline.
 Starlink has also played a key role in Ukraine, where much of its ground communications infrastructure was destroyed in the conflict with Russia.

-SpaceX's Starlink satellites can provide high-speed internet access while orbiting just 300 to 600 kilometers above the Earth's surface, far below the meteorological and other satellites that typically orbit around 36,000 kilometers above the Earth.
+SpaceX's Starlink satellites can provide high-speed internet access while orbiting just 300 to 600 kilometers above the Earth's surface, far below the meteorological and other satellites that typically orbit around 36,000 kilometers above Earth.
 According to Ookla, a US internet speed test provider, Starlink speeds are at least comparable to terrestrial services, up to 40% faster than regular broadband in the UK and twice as fast in Australia.

 Opportunities and risks